 If you are thinking of retiring to Ireland, you need to find out about the practicalities involved in moving to Ireland from another country.
-The following information outlines the various issues that may arise as you start planning your move.
-You may find this overview helpful as it highlights some of the key issues to consider and check and may help you to make a smooth transition from abroad to this country.
+The following information outlines the key issues to consider and check and may help you to make a smooth transition from abroad to this country.

 Not everyone has the right to come and live in Ireland.
 Your right to reside here, depends on your nationality and your particular situation.

 You may find that housing is expensive in Ireland, irrespective of whether you are thinking of renting or buying a home.
-If you want to buy a home in Ireland you need to be aware of the price trends in this country, the process by which houses are bought and sold and the initial costs that are involved.
+If you want to buy a home in Ireland you need to be aware of the prices, the process by which houses are bought and sold and the initial costs that are involved.
 There are no restrictions on the purchase or rent of residential property or land.
 Rented accommodation comes in many forms including houses, flats and apartments.
-You will need to know about renting a home.

 If you are normally resident in Ireland, you are entitled to a range of health services that are either free of charge or subsidised by the Irish Government.
 If you are planning to retire in Ireland you should find out about entitlement to public health services.
 Depending on your income, you may be eligible for a medical card which entitles you to certain health services at no cost.
 GP Visit Cards entitle you to free GP Visits.

 In addition to the public health system, people in Ireland can avail of a range of private health care services.
 You must pay the full costs of treatment if you opt for private health care.
 There are a number of private health insurance companies in Ireland.
 If you are normally resident in Ireland, you are entitled to the same benefits from your private health insurance as any other Irish citizen.
 Your private health insurance premium attracts tax relief at the standard rate (20%).

 If you are thinking of coming here to retire, you should find out about the